MayurHulke/mayur-blog/content/books/godel-escher-bach.md

 ### 🧠 Formal Systems and Meaning

-This book doesn't just tell you about logic — it *walks* you through how meaning can emerge from symbol manipulation.
-The "Typographical Number Theory" examples, the puzzles, the meta-jokes — it's a masterclass in how systems give rise to understanding.
+This book doesn't just tell you about logic, it *walks* you through how meaning can emerge from symbol manipulation.
+The "Typographical Number Theory" examples, the puzzles, the meta-jokes, it's a masterclass in how systems give rise to understanding.

 It made me re-think AI.
 Like, deeply.
 When does a machine cross from syntax to semantics?